Sushil808174/Chat-with-pdf/README.md

 - User-Friendly Interface: A clean and intuitive UI for a hassle-free experience.
 - User Authentication: Ensure that only registered users can access the application.
 - Secure Data Storage: Safely store your PDFs and access them when needed.

+## Usage
+- Register: Create an account to access the application.
+- Upload PDFs: Upload your PDF documents to the system.
+- Ask Questions: Use the chat interface to ask questions related to the PDF content.
+- Get Answers: The system will provide answers based on the content of the PDFs.